Louisiana Healthcare Opportunities for International Graduates

 Applicants will be prioritized according to the following criteria upon submission:

 - Priority will be given to physicians who agree to serve in HPSAs with the highest degree of shortage and whose service will have the greatest impact on underserved populations.

 - Priority will be given to J-1 physicians who have completed their residency or fellowship in a Louisiana residency or fellowship program.

 - Priority will be given to correctly completed packets over incomplete or incorrect ones.

 Participants must complete the Louisiana Conrad 30/J-1 Visa Waiver Program application form giving all information requested in the application.
 The application should include all forms indicated in the application review checklist considered complete.
 Incomplete application packets submitted will not be considered.

 All applicants must be represented by a board-certified attorney.
 Well-Ahead will work closely with the attorney to ensure application packets are completed in an accurate, timely manner.

 Once a J-1 Physician has been hired by an employer or site and an employment contract has been signed, a completed Louisiana Conrad 30/J-1 Visa Waiver Program Application Packet can be submitted to Well-Ahead.

-Well-Ahead will accept support applications from October 1 through March 31, ten of the 30 available Louisiana Conrad 30/J-1 Visa Waiver Program slots will be open to sub-specialists and specialists.
+Well-Ahead will accept support applications from October 1 through March 31.
+Ten of the 30 available Louisiana Conrad 30/J-1 Visa Waiver Program slots will be open to sub-specialists and specialists and up to three slots will be open to forensic pathologists.
 If slots have not been filled as of January 1, the remaining slots for that J-1 year will be open to all positions (specialist or primary care) on a first-come, first-served basis.

-Applicants must mail two hard copies of the completed application to Well-Ahead.
+Applicants must mail two hard copies by mail of the completed application to Well-Ahead.